 - Attempts to discover plugins installed on the site that might have security vulnerabilities

 It’s one thing to read about the possibility of hacks on WordPress, but quite another to see first hand the frequency and intensity with which these attacks can occur!

 These were discussed in the first post, but this more recent experience reinforces some tips to follow for good WordPress security:

 - Pick non-obvious user names (not “admin” or “administrator”, nor “super” or “user”!) for any user login that you create for the dashboard on your WordPress site.
-Combine this with a long, non-obvious password (more than 8 characters, upper and lowercase letters, etc).
+Combine this with a long, non-obvious password (more than 8 characters, using a combination of upper and lowercase letters, numbers, punctuation marks, etc).
 If a hacker can discover a username and password with admin privileges, they can install malware on your site!

 - Keep all WordPress plugins and themes up to date.
 Two of the attacks demonstrate that hackers are actively searching for a “laundry list” of plugins.
 Plugin and theme owners update their software to fix security bugs, but WordPress site owners have to take action to install the updates!

 - Uninstall themes and plugins that you don’t use; reduce the number of possible ways that security vulnerabilities can appear on the site.

 - Make regular backups of your WordPress website and the database associated with it.
 In the event a hacker does get into the site and modify or damage it in some way, the site can be restored from an earlier backup.
 Arrange to keep these backups offsite if possible, in case a ransomware attack ends up encrypting your website.